Overview

 pipeline overview

-• We read the data-source to determine and register a list of slugs that we are about to make pages from.
-For example, we read a list of markdown files and determine a slug for each, and we register the list.
+• In this file, we read the data-source to determine a list of slugs that we are to make pages for.
+For example, we read a list of markdown files and compute a list of slugs from them.
+We register the slug list.

-• Then, we establish a data-gathering function that fetches data according to the provided slug, and returns it as a structured object.
-For example, it reads a markdown file and returns its content in a structured object.
+• Then, we establish a data-gathering function that fetches data according to a slug, and returns the data.
+We must return the data in a specific, structured format.
+For example, we reads a markdown file and returns its content in a structured object.

-• Implementation detail: Such object has a props property, which itself is an object as well, and each property it holds is set to be given to the designated React component as a regular React prop.
+• Implementation detail: the structured object has a root props property, which itself is an object as well, and as its name implies, hold a series of props, each one being given to the template React component as a React prop.

-• Finally, we designate a React component to be used as a template, as it receives the gathered data and make use of it.
-It may notably set <title> in <Head> to ensure the generated page has an appropriate title.
+• Finally, we default export a React component to make it become the template React component.
+It receives the gathered data .
+It can set <title> in <Head> to ensure the generated page has an appropriate title.

 • Next.js ensures there is a fully-fledged HTML page for each slug.